Although there’s no magic pill to change habits, you can change your habit loops.

 Response: Continue to give the new intentions to open UP as you lower into the chair.

-Result: Find yourself moving and sitting in a new (often more poised) way.
+Result: Experience yourself moving and sitting in a new (often more poised) way.

-The practice is to run this pattern interrupt game over and over until your conscious awareness and intention for the new loop to occur is strong enough to move beyond the tremendous force of habit (your old loop) - to shape your coordination and self in a new direction.
+The practice is to run this pattern interrupt game over and over until your conscious awareness and intention for the new loop to occur is skilled enough to move beyond the tremendous force of habit (your old loop) - to thus consciously shape your coordination and self in a new direction.

 Although there’s no magic pill for habits, you can change your habit loops.